-Dr. Quirk teaches ANSC/BIOSC 4270 Fundamentals of Endocrinology to advanced undergraduate and graduate students.
+Dr. Quirk teaches ANSC/BIOAP 4270 Fundamentals of Endocrinology to advanced undergraduate and graduate students.
 In this course students learn the basic components of the endocrine glands and the hormones produced and how hormones regulate the physiology of mammals during both health and disease.
 Students acquire the ability to apply knowledge of endocrinology concepts and facts to predict the consequences of physiological changes or pathology of an endocrine system.
+Dr. Quirk also teaches ANSC 3400 Comparative Mammalian Reproduction, a course which focuses on the evolution of adaptations and strategies to optimize reproductive success in the face of challenges posed by geographical location and environment.
+As part of this course, students gain experience reading and discussing primary research articles and in working within a group to prepare a lecture.
 As Chair of the Undergraduate Honors Research Program in Animal Science, Dr. Quirk organizes a seminar course (ANSC 4020) in which honors students present their research.
 Emphasis is on encouraging excellence in the presentations as well as questions and discussion by student members of the audience.

 - Migone, F. F., Cowan, R. G., Williams, R. M., Zipfel, W. R., & Quirk, S. M. (2013).
 Multiphoton microscopy as a tool to study ovarian vasculature in vivo.
 IntraVital.
 2:245-266.

 - Quirk, S. M., Quirk, S. M., Cowan, R. G., & Harman, R. M. (2013).
 Role of the cell cycle in regression of the corpus luteum.
 Reproduction.
 145:161-175.